 We then met Squadron Leader Pieter Severein for lunch.
-He was extremely complimentary of the work Gradcracker has done for the RAF over the past 3 years they’ve advertised with us, and was really looking forward to continuing this into the future.
+He was extremely complimentary of the work Gradcracker has done for the RAF over the years they’ve advertised with us, and was really looking forward to continuing this into the future.

 Paul then took us around the Officer and Aircrew Selection Centre.
 This is where each potential Officer goes to be selected for Initial Officer Training (IOT), and we viewed facilities such as the hangar with the leadership exercises.
 As we walked, he was keen to stress that the RAF caters for people from every background, with various outlooks and interests.

 He showed us some of the onsite amenities provided for the permanent staff and trainees, including a nursery, a community centre, and numerous sports resources.

 He explained that the IOT is designed to prepare potential officers for life as a leader.
 The course is delivered by experienced and highly trained RAF personnel who challenge recruits intellectually, mentally and physically, with their coaching and mentoring ethos preparing cadets effectively for their specialist area of training.

 Next, we toured the magnificent College Hall Officers’ Mess.
 The building is steeped in history, with alumni such as Prince Charles, T.E.
 Lawrence (better known as Lawrence of Arabia) and Sir Frank Whittle (inventor of the turbojet engine) passing through its doors.